Countly/countly-sdk-documentation/flutter/current.md

 <p>
-  This document will guide you through the process of Countly SDK installation and it applies to version 20.11.0<br>Countly is an open source SDK, you can take a look at our SDK code in the <a href="https://github.com/Countly/countly-sdk-flutter-bridge" target="_self" rel="undefined">Github repo</a>
+  This document will guide you through the process of Countly SDK installation and it applies to version 20.11.0
 </p>
 <div class="callout callout--info">
   <p class="callout__title">